ietf-wg-acme/acme/README.md

 This requires that you sign in with [Travis](https://travis-ci.org/).

 While you are there, enable builds for the new repository.
 (Hit the button with a '+' on it once you are logged in.)
-Note that Travis can take quite a while to synchronize its view of all the respositories, you might have to wait a day or so for your new repository to show up.
+Note that Travis only synchronizes repositories with github once a day, so you might have to force a refresh.

 You need the Travis command line tools, which is a Ruby script: